 The Yorkshire Poll Tax Rolls of 1379 included Margareta de Hyndelay; Roger de Hyndelay; and Matilda de Hyndelay.

 Early History of the Hindall family

-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hindall History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hindall research.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hindall History in all our PDF Extended History products and printed products wherever possible.

 Hindall Spelling Variations

 Hindall has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Hindley, Hindeley, Hindle, Hyndley and others.

 Early Notables of the Hindall family (pre 1700)